 Choosing the right SaaS help desk

 Keeping customers for the long haul is no simple task.
 Though it may be tempting to try novel ideas to keep people around, often the best approach is to focus on the fundamentals.
 For SaaS companies, that means investing in key areas like customer service and software to help run that function.

 With the right help desk software, you empower your team to do their best work.
 When your team is at its best, customers have a better experience and may be more likely to continue doing business with you.

 Take the time to properly research and vet your options.
-Consider current and future needs, and look for tools that can grow with you and address both customer and agent needs.
+Consider current and future needs, and prioritize tools that can grow with you and address both customer and agent needs.
 If you do, you’ll be setting everyone up for success.